getify/You-Dont-Know-JS/scope-closures/ch2.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
 # Chapter 2: Illustrating Lexical Scope

-In Chapter 1, we explored how scope is determined at code compilation, a model called "lexical scope".
+In Chapter 1, we explored how scope is determined during code compilation, a model called "lexical scope".

-To properly *reason* about your programs, it's important to have a solid conceptual foundation of how scope works.
+To properly *reason* about our programs, it's important to have a solid conceptual foundation of how scope works.
 This chapter will illustrate *scope* with several metaphors.
-The goal here is to *think* about how your program is handled by the JS engine in ways that more closely match how the JS engine actually works.
+The goal here is to *think* about how your program is handled by the JS engine in ways that more closely align with how the JS engine actually works.

 ## Marbles, and Buckets, and Bubbles...
 Oh My!